Analyzing Largo Resources (LGO) & Its Competitors

-Largo Resources (NYSE: LGO) is one of 35 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it compare to its competitors?
-We will compare Largo Resources to similar businesses based on the strength of its valuation, institutional ownership, analyst recommendations, earnings, profitability, dividends and risk.
+Largo Resources (NYSE: LGO) is one of 35 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it weigh in compared to its peers?
+We will compare Largo Resources to similar companies based on the strength of its valuation, risk, analyst recommendations, profitability, dividends, earnings and institutional ownership.

 Profitability

-This table compares Largo Resources and its competitors’ net margins, return on equity and return on assets.
+This table compares Largo Resources and its peers’ net margins, return on equity and return on assets.

 |Net Margins